 - Probabilistic proof by contradiction - Assume the contrast to our expectations is not possible.

 Proof by contradiction

-- ► Houston research firm example
+- Houston research firm example

-- ightharpoonup Assume ightarrow difference (sample and analyst) are zero.
+- Assume \rightarrow difference (sample and analyst) is zero.

-- ▶ Incorrect? → differences exist.
+- Incorrect? \rightarrow differences exist.

 - Senior analyst may have been wrong.

 - ▶ We can never fully reject a hypothesis (no 100% certainty).

 Procedure for hypothesis tests